Built in 1818 to replace the earlier wooden structures dating from the late 17th century. It is now the towns’ Maritime Museum.

 On street parking is available near the museum, which is only a 5-minute walk from the rail station.
 Also easily accessed via the foot ferry from Felixstowe.

 The museum is open on every Saturday, Sunday and Bank Holidays throughout the season.
-(May-Sep)

-It will open from 10.30am until 4pm with an entrance fee of £1 for adults, while accompanied children and Harwich Society members can enter for free.
+Open from 10.30am until 4pm with an entrance fee of £1 for adults, while accompanied children and Harwich Society members can enter for free.